New GI in Jujuy

 “Rosé’s for girls, right?
 Wrong,” I recently wrote for the next edition of Time Out Buenos Aires.
 This is the most macho pink wine you’ll ever have the pleasure of drinking.
 And it does nothing by halves.

-It’s a tri-varietal made from Malbec, Cabernet Sauvignon and Syrah.
+- It’s a blend made from Cabernet Sauvignon and Syrah.

 It’s so intense, you might feel like you’re suddenly in a relationship with this wine.
 Like, you’re an item, together.
 And you’ll definitely fall head over heels with it.
 Until it’s over.
 And like a spurned lover (or drug addict), you’ll want more.
 And more.
 (You’ve been warned.)